Zynga hits EA in court over employee hiring deal

-SAN FRANCISCO, Sept 14 (Reuters) - Zynga Inc fired back against rival gaming company Electronic Arts Inc, saying an EA lawsuit breached a deal between the two that restricted how Zynga can try to hire the other company’s employees.
+SAN FRANCISCO (Reuters) - Zynga Inc (ZNGA.O) fired back against rival gaming company Electronic Arts Inc (EA.O), saying an EA lawsuit breached a deal between the two that restricted how Zynga can try to hire the other company’s employees.

 Zynga’s allegations on Friday came as a counterclaim to a lawsuit filed by EA last month in a San Francisco federal court.
 EA had accused Zynga of copying key elements of its popular “The Sims Social” game for Zynga’s own title, “The Ville”.

 In its lawsuit last month, EA accused Zynga of obtaining “private” information about the Sims game after hiring three of EA’s top employees shortly before its launch.
-Zynga is the dominant publisher of games on Facebook.
+Zynga is the dominant publisher of games on Facebook (FB.O).

 Silicon Valley companies often compete hard to attract talented employees.
 Sometimes, though, companies have agreed to refrain from poaching each other’s workers in controversial agreements.
 In 2010, several companies promised U.S. antitrust authorities that they would no longer enter into such deals.